USC-Columbia students must have health insurance.

-This requirement applies to: undergraduates taking six hours or more and paying the student health fee, graduate students taking six hours or more, graduate students with assistantships and all international students.
+*Proof of Health Insurance applies to: undergraduates taking six hours or more and paying the student health fee, graduate students taking six hours or more, graduate students with assistantships, USC School of Medicine students enrolled in 1 or more hours and all international students.

 The Waiver Process